sahil-kabir/Computer_Vision_Intros/README.md

 # Computer Vision

-Basic implementation of deep learning network with convolutional layers and max-pooling
+Basic implementation of deep learning network with convolutional layers and max-pooling.
+Recently, I've been getting into pytorch, and I was able to boost performance by 80%